pranvinit/EZTrade/README.md

 d) Users can search for an item with a search bar or sort the listed items.

-e) Users can select the quanity of items and the mode of payment in cart and order section and confirm their purchse.
+e) Users can select the quantity of items and the mode of payment in cart and order section and confirm their purchse.

 f) More to come